ivard/irma-js-proposal/README.md

 irma.use(Console);
 ```

-IrmaCore holds the state machine and some helper logic.
-IrmaServer is a plugin
+`irma-core` holds the state machine and some helper logic. `irma-irmaserver` is
-that knows how to communicate with IRMA server (basically half of `irmajs`).
+a plugin that knows how to communicate with IRMA server (basically half of
-Console is a plugin that provides a user interface on the console.
-When the
+`irmajs`). `irma-console` is a plugin that provides a user interface on the
+console.

-state machine is started, each plugin gets state change updates, can do its work
+When the state machine is started, each plugin gets state change updates, can do
-and/or move the machine to the next state.
+its work and/or move the machine to the next state.

-Starting the disclosure flow is the same as it was in `irma-web-glue` (and
+Starting the disclosure flow is the same as it is in `irma-web-glue` (and
-almost the same as it was in `irmajs`):
+almost the same as it is in `irmajs`):

 ```javascript
 irma.start('http://localhost:8088', {